DeepProcess: Supporting business process execution using a MANN-based recommender system: Evaluation

-In this task, we perform two experiments: one with Collection 1 datasets (pre-processed) and one with Collection 2 datasets (raw data).

-For the preprocessed-feature datasets (Helpdesk, BPI'12 no duplicate), to make it comparable with \cite{tax2017predictive}, we use the Damerau-Levenshtein Similarity, which is approximately equal to $1-$ normalized edit distance.
-To be fair, we also use the prediction algorithm proposed in their paper to perform suffix prediction for these datasets.

-For evaluation on the raw-feature datasets (Moodle, Financial Log, Incident Mgmt.), we use the edit distance (Levenshtein distance) as it is a good indication of sequence similarity where deletion, insertion or substitution are available as in the case of business processes.
+For evaluation, we use the edit distance (Levenshtein distance) as it is a good indication of sequence similarity where deletion, insertion or substitution are available as in the case of business processes.
 To account for variable sequence lengths, we normalize this distance over the length of the longer sequence (between 2 sequences).
 Then, the final metric is calculated as the normalized edit similarity that equals $1-$ normalized edit distance.
 Consequently, the predicted sequence is good if its normalized edit similarity to the target sequence is high.